mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     **Bloodbound Spell**: Summon 2 Wraithlings nearby.

 name:     Maehv Skinsolder
-text:     **Bloodbound Spell**: Destroy a friendly minion to summon a 4⚔️/4❤️ Husk nearby.
+text:     **Bloodbound Spell**: Destroy an allied minion to summon a 4⚔️/4❤️ Husk nearby.

 name:     Arcane Spirit
 text:

 name:     Darkfire Sacrifice
-text:     Destroy a friendly minion.
+text:     Destroy an allied minion.
 Your next minion costs 2 less.

 name:     Underlord Xor'xuul
-text:     **Aspect**: During your opponents turn any friendly non-token minions killed will resurect at the cost of 2 mana.
+text:     **Aspect**: During your opponents turn any allied non-token minions killed this game will resurrect at the cost of 2 mana.
 You can only summon minions nearby your General.

 name:     AWESOME Awesomeness
 text:     Summon 2 AWESOME Wraithlings nearby your General.
 All your other Wraithlings become AWESOME as well.
-          And Summon a 4⚔️/4❤️ Fiend on every unoccupied friendly Shadow Creep tile.
+          And Summon a 4⚔️/4❤️ Fiend on every unoccupied allied Shadow Creep tile.

 name:     Abomination
 text: